Garage Door Repair Experts Give Maintenance Tips

 Michael Dryer, consulting representative, Cookson Door Sales of Arizona, Tempe, Ariz., cooksonaz.com

-What should homeowners know about garage door maintenance?
+What should homeowners know about garage door maintenance and repair?

 Jason Carter: The springs are the most common part to break on a garage door.
 That's also the most common scam that's out there.
 A lot of companies will tell customers they need seven different parts in addition to the springs, and charge them $500 to $600.
 We charge $225 to replace springs on a two-car garage, and that includes tax, labor and galvanized springs.